dxw/playbook/guides/service-design-at-dxw.md

 ## 5. Prototype the service

-- Before any prototyping begins, service designers may test the basis of the value proposition to ensure that the service works in theory.
-This check ensures it offers value to the end users/customers as well as the business.
+- Before any prototyping begins, service designers test the proposition with customers to understand if it will offer value to the end-users/customers as well as the business.
 - Service designers **prototype and test service elements** that fall outside of a screen context, for example experiential prototypes of a physical space.
 - Service designers consider wider factors relevant to service success such as